MichalLytek/type-graphql/docs/generic-types.md

 }
 ```

-Then, you can store the generated class in a variable.
-To be able to use it both as a runtime object and a type, you also have to create a type for this new class:
+Then, we can store the generated class in a variable and in order to use it both as a runtime object and as a type, we must also create a type for this new class:

 ```typescript
 const PaginatedUserResponse = PaginatedResponse(User);